PaloAltoNetworks/pan.dev/products/splunk/docs/dashboards.md

 ## SaaS Activity {#saas-activity}

-Track sanctioned and unsanctionend SaaS activity.
+Track sanctioned and unsanctioned SaaS activity.
 Know who is storing critical data in unsanctioned SaaS applications in your organization, and track activity in sanctioned SaaS applications with Aperture.

-To declare SaaS Applications as sanctioned or unsanctioned, [set the sanctioned apps](/lookups.md#saas) in the `lookups/sanctioned_saas.csv` lookup table in the Palo Alto Networks Add-on.
+To declare SaaS Applications as sanctioned or unsanctioned, [set the sanctioned apps](../lookups#saas) in the `lookups/sanctioned_saas.csv` lookup table in the Palo Alto Networks Add-on.

 ## SaaS Security {#saas-security}